 Ruth McKernan joined Innovate UK as Chief Executive in May 2015.
 Dr McKernan has 25 years of research and commercial experience in the pharmaceutical industry, including heading up research units in the United Kingdom and the United States.
 She is a member of the Science, Industry and Translation Committee of the Royal Society and was a Council Member for the Medical Research Council for five years.

 Dr McKernan’s previous roles include Senior Vice President at Pfizer and Head of the Merck Neuroscience Research Centre.
 Her awards and achievements include CBE in 2013 for services to Business, Innovation and Skills, a Fulbright Scholarship and winner of Glaxo/ABSW Science Writers’ Award.
 She is a published author with more than 120 scientific papers and 15 patents, as well as a book for non-scientists, Billy’s Halo.
 She has a BSc in Pharmacology and Biochemistry and PhD in Molecular Neuroscience from King’s College, London.

-Joe Cassidy is a partner in the financial services advisory practice at KPMG in the UK.
-He leads on Brexit for banking and markets and helps clients as well as regulators and government departments understand the implications of Britain's move to leave the European Union.
-He is also KPMG’s global leader of the market infrastructure group, which includes exchanges, FMUs, data services and market intermediaries.
+Joe Cassidy is a Partner in the financial services advisory practice at KPMG in the UK.
+He leads on Brexit for banking and markets and helps clients as well as regulators and government departments understand the implications of the UK’s move to leave the European Union.
+He is also the firm’s global leader of the market infrastructure group, which includes exchanges, FMUs, data services and market intermediaries.

 Mr Cassidy has held a number of global roles with Deutsche Bank, Nomura and Lloyds Bank as well as being a Senior Advisor to Boston Consulting Group.
 He has also been involved in establishing joint ventures globally and in the setup of exchanges and financial market utilities.
 In addition, he has served on regulatory affairs committees at banks and brokerage firms.